 Malta by Ferry

 A regular ferry service operates several times daily carrying cars and passengers between Cirkewwa in Malta and Mgarr in Gozo.
 Crossing time is approximately 30 minutes.
 For further information and timetables, check out the following website.

-Taxis are also a good way to travel from place to place and although taxis are under meter charge at government controlled prices, it is recommended to agree a price with the driver before your journey.
+Taxis are also a good way to travel from place to place and although taxis are under meter charge at government-controlled prices, it is recommended to agree on a price with the driver before your journey.

 British nationals do not require a visa to visit Malta.
 Your passport must be valid for at least three months beyond length of stay and duration of stay can last up to three months without a visa.
 EU and EEA nationals are only required to produce evidence of their nationality and identity in order to be admitted to an EU/EEA Member State.
 This can take the form of a valid national passport or a national identity card.
 Either is acceptable.

 Visitors from outside the EU, including Americans, must fill out landing cards which are available on board flights.